DaniilPak/loyalclub-nodejs/README.md

 ### Routes: Define the HTTP endpoints that your application will respond to

 ### Configurations: Store application settings or environment variables

+MERN Stack (MongoDB, Express, React, Node.js): This is a popular full-stack JavaScript-based web development framework that is widely used for building scalable and robust web applications.